Spartronics4915/2018-POWERUP/DrivePIDTuning.md

 To address this, we need to explore controlling additional integration
 parameters:

+* ```config_IntegralZone```:  If the (absolute) closed-loop error is outside of this zone, integral accumulator is automatically cleared.
+This ensures that integral wind up events will stop after the sensor gets far enough from its target.

 * ```configMaxIntegralAccumulator()``` : establishes a maximum error value measured in closed loop error units X 1ms.
-Aka, izone.

 * ```setIntegralAccumulator()```:  typically used to clear/zero the integral accumulator, however some use cases may require seeding the accumulator